Article

 minutes to read

-This guide covers where the A-Number appears on every relevant document, how it differs from the USCIS Number and the Document Number, and exactly where it goes on Form I-9.
+This guide covers where the A-Number appears on every relevant document, exactly how to find it step by step, how it differs from the USCIS (U.S. Citizenship and Immigration Services) Number and the Document Number, and where it goes on Form I-9.
+If you have a specific question, jump to the FAQ section below.

 What Is an Alien Registration Number?

-An Alien Registration Number — also called an A-Number or Alien Number — is a unique identifier that DHS assigns to noncitizens who have records in the U.S. immigration system.
+An Alien Registration Number — also called an A-Number or Alien Number — is a unique identifier that the Department of Homeland Security (DHS) assigns to noncitizens who have records in the U.S. immigration system.
 The number is 7 to 9 digits long and is always preceded by the letter "A" (for example, A-123456789).

 DHS assigns A-Numbers to: